 Practice camp safety so that you don’t need to be overly concerned about wild animal encounters while you’re sleeping.
 Be aware of animal related dangers and follow recommendations for avoiding animal encounters.
 If you’re in an environment where you can expect bears, camp away from water, keep your food and toiletries hung up high, cook at least 100 yards from your tent, and remove any clothes that may smell like food.

 Much of your choice in bedding will depend on what you can carry.
 If you’re driving to your camp site, you’ll have the packing room available to take more substantial bedding than what you can carry if you’re backpacking to your camp site.

 What to Lay On

 The foundation of tent bedding is just as important as your sleeping bag, and it can make a big difference in your comfort and temperature while sleeping.
-Options include:
+Sleeping pad options [*like the Thermarest Z-Lite Sol] include:

 Foam roll mats: Foam roll mats are not exceptionally comfortable, but they are cheap, simple, and easy to carry.